Code

 .

-# Plot the meta-regression model
+#Plot the meta-regression model

 <- orchaRd::mod_results(lim_MR, mod = "Phylum", group = "Article",

-lim_MR_results at = list(Phylum = c("Chordata", "Arthropoda", "Mollusca")), subset = TRUE)
+lim_MR_results at = list(Phylum = c("Chordata", "Arthropoda", "Mollusca")),

-orchaRdg = TRUE, flip = FALSE)
+::orchard_plot(lim_MR_results, xlab = "Fishers z-transformed Correlation (Zr)", g = TRUE, flip = FALSE) orchaRd

 In orchaRd